 Moving towards a circular economy is good for the planet because, put simply, these economies use fewer resources.
 Raw materials are only extracted when they’re really needed, are reused to the extent of their lifespan, and less waste is produced as a result.
 The model is inspired by nature and encourages sharing between others, trading, swapping, and repairing existing items wherever possible instead of creating new things from scratch.
-To get you feeling inspired, here are some easy ways to make your every day life more circular, less wasteful, and more economical!
+To get you feeling inspired, here are some easy ways to make your everyday life more circular, less wasteful, and more economical!

 1. Visit a tool library

-We may have big DIY dreams, but gathering the equipment to make them a reality can seem daunting and costly.
+We may have big DIY dreams but gathering the equipment to make them a reality can seem daunting and costly.
 Tool libraries and initiatives like The Thingery have been springing up in Canadian cities with a model that lets members borrow tools and more for an annual fee.
-A concept similar to borrowing your neighbour’s power drill or ladder, tool libraries let you take out the tools you need and then return them to be used by someone else.
+A concept similar to borrowing your neighbor’s power drill or ladder, tool libraries let you take out the tools you need and then return them to be used by someone else.

 2. Fix your stuff at a repair café

 Canada currently has 30 local repair cafés, which work to change the current trend of disposability, fast fashion and endless new tech launches by promoting repair and extending the longevity of our clothes, electronics, furniture and more.
 Most events are free to attend and encourage sharing and community spirit – volunteers are there to help you fix your stuff together and teach some new skills in the process.

 Visit a local café and you could fix up a beloved vintage dress, take up those too-long pants, or even fix a kitchen appliance!
 Find out what you can bring, when and where to visit, and what to do if there’s no café near you on the Repair Café Foundation’s website.
 It’s worth looking online and in your local area for other initiatives too.